rancher/docs/content/rancher/v2.5/en/monitoring-alerting/expression/_index.md

 The PromQL expressions in this doc can be used to configure alerts.

-For more information about querying Prometheus, refer to the official [Prometheus documentation.](https://prometheus.io/docs/prometheus/latest/querying/basics/)
+For more information about querying the Prometheus time series database, refer to the official [Prometheus documentation.](https://prometheus.io/docs/prometheus/latest/querying/basics/)

 <!-- TOC -->